mariochampion/gitmynotes/README.md

 3. GitHub repo (eg, `https://github.com/<MYUSERNAME>/gitmynotes`) accessible from the Mac running this script.
 Can be public or private, must be configured working auth credentials, etc)

-## Steps
+## Steps 1-2-3
-1. clone the repo: `git clone https://github.com/mariochampion/gitmynotes.git`
+1. First, clone the repo: `git clone https://github.com/mariochampion/gitmynotes.git`

-2. cd into gitmynotes dir: `cd gitmynotes`
+2. Next, `cd` into gitmynotes dir: `cd gitmynotes`

-3. in file `gmn_config.yaml`, set the required Github url to your url
+3. Then, in file `gmn_config.yaml`, set the required Github url to your url

 	-- REQUIRED TO CHANGE--